With Richmen series Ramen machines,

 Perfectly knead and temper the sheet with the exact amount of pressure needed

-When the sheet is done, it gets folded once or twice, depending on the dough type.
+When the sheet is done, it gets folded once or twice during the combination stage, depending on the dough type.

 The folding process strengthens the sheet, and the noodles cut from such dough are much less affected by overcooking.